-Russia’s FSB solve Dugina car bomb murder, blame Ukraine’s security forces
+Russia’s FSB "solve" Dugina car bomb murder, blame Ukraine’s security forces

 "On the day of the murder, Vovk and Shaban were at the Tradition literary and musical festival, where Dugina was present as an honoured guest," the security service said.

 The FSB reported that the materials of the investigation were transferred to the Investigative Committee of the Russian Federation.
+Observers were surprised by the speed of the result - only two days to reach a conclusion.
+Other high profile political murder cases, such as opposition leader Boris Nemtsov and journalist Anna Politkovskaya, remain unresolved years after they happened.

 In his first comments since the death of his daughter, Dugin said that she was a “patriot” and a “philosopher.”